01-edu/public/subjects/listclear.en.md

 ### Instructions

-Write a function `ListClear` that delets all `nodes` from a linked list, deleting the link between the list.
+Write a function `ListClear` that deletes all `nodes` from a linked list, deleting the link between the list.

 - Tip: assign the list's pointer to nil